The Best Baby Shusher in Australia

 8. How long does the Baby Shusher take to work?

 There is really not an easy way to answer this question.
-We've seen the rhythmic shush work within seconds on baby (see the video on the home page).
-We've also seen the Baby Shusher take up to ten minutes before baby finally embraces the rhythmic shush and engages baby's calming reflex.
+We've seen the rhythmic shusher sound work within seconds on shushing baby (see the video on the home page).
+We've also seen the Baby Shusher take up to ten minutes before baby finally embraces the rhythmic shushing noise and engages baby's calming reflex.
 Every baby and situation is different and unique.

 9. For how long can I use the Baby Shusher with my baby?

-We've seen the Baby Shusher be effective all the way up to nine months old; however, the most effective season for the Baby Shusher is during the 'Fourth Trimester' - birth to four months of age.
+We've seen the Baby Shusher be effective all the way up to nine months old; however, the most effective season for shushing baby is during the 'Fourth Trimester' - birth to four months of age.

-10. What should I do if the Baby Shusher is making quick "shushing" sounds?
+10. What should I do if the Baby Shusher is making quick "shusher" sounds?

 Most likely, the reason why the Baby Shusher is making quick "shushing" sounds is because the batteries are low and need to be replaced.